fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

-In addition to adding incoming interface information to a traceroute using the mechanisms described in {{RFC5837}}, a network operator may be interested in adding information to identify nodes themselves.
+In addition to adding incoming interface information to a traceroute using the mechanisms described in {{RFC5837}}, a network operator may be interested in adding information to unambiguously identify nodes themselves.
-{{I-D.chroboczek-intarea-v4-via-v6}} describes a scenario in which individual nodes do not have unique IPv4 addresses to use to reply to an IPv4 traceroute, so additional information is needed.
+For example, {{I-D.chroboczek-intarea-v4-via-v6}} describes a scenario in which individual nodes do not have unique IPv4 addresses to use to reply to an IPv4 traceroute, so additional information is needed.
 Another scenario is described in {{I-D.equinox-v6ops-icmpext-xlat-v6only-source}}: when an IPv6-only node runs the customer-side translator (CLAT, {{RFC6877}}), traceroute to an IPv4 destination can not represent intermediate IPv6-only routers.

+This document defines an ICMP extension that fills that void.

 # Conventions and Definitions